psevestre/openid-fapi/Financial_API_WD_002.md

 #### 5.2.2 Authorization Server

-The Authorization Server shall support the provisions specified in clause 5.2.2 of Financial API - Part 1: Read-Only API Security Profile.
+The authorization server shall support the provisions specified in clause 5.2.2 of Financial API - Part 1: Read-Only API Security Profile.

-In addition, the Authorization server, for the Write operation,
+In addition, the authorization server, for the Write operation,

 1. shall require the `request` or `request_uri` parameter to be passed as a JWS signed JWT as in clause 6 of [OIDC];
 1. shall require the `response_type` values `code id_token` or `code id_token token`;